 The Firm reviews the ongoing appropriateness of the performance objectives for each Pathway on a quarterly basis.
 This review is conducted by an external party for added robustness.
+The return and risk objectives for each Pathway are clearly stated for customers.
 The reviews are thorough and check criteria against longer term objectives, as well as against fund benchmarks.
-The reviews also comment on suitable risk metrics and include commentary on the ongoing suitability of the underlying funds within each Pathway.
+The reviews also comment on risk and include commentary on the ongoing suitability of the underlying funds within each Pathway.